Our Journey

 A strategy for African biotech

-FAS consolidates five years of learning into a focused strategy: building the engine that turns Africa's scientific talent into health and wealth sovereignty, equipping the continent's best scientists to become founders who close the gap between the lab bench and the market.
+By 2025, five years of learning had sharpened into a single mission.
+FAS is no longer only training scientists; it is building the engine that turns Africa's scientific talent into health and wealth sovereignty, equipping the continent's best minds to become founders who close the gap between the lab bench and the market.

-That year, FAS also runs a 12-week Bioscience Market Analysis Fellowship with WinWin Scientific, mapping the bioscience landscape across East, West, and Central Africa, assessing demand and unmet supply for locally manufactured research-grade consumables.
+To make that concrete, FAS ran a 12-week Bioscience Market Analysis Fellowship with WinWin Scientific, mapping the bioscience landscape across East, West, and Central Africa and measuring the demand for the research-grade consumables the continent still imports instead of making.
+It is the first step toward a future where African scientists manufacture their own diagnostics and therapeutics, at home.
+When you invest in FAS, you invest in that independence.
 With gratitude to Thi Nguyen and Esse Evbuomwan of WinWin Scientific for leading it.

 The FAS Bioscience Market Analysis Fellowship 2025 cohort.